 In Dubai's competitive academic landscape, where universities increasingly scrutinise IB profiles, mastering both the Extended Essay and Theory of Knowledge is not optional—it's strategic.
 This guide explores the architecture of these components, the pathways to earning bonus points, and how in-home tutoring provides the personalised scaffolding you need to excel.

-Understanding the IB Core Components and Their Impact
+What Are the IB Core Components — and Why Do They Matter?

 The IB Diploma's core comprises three non-subject elements: Extended Essay (EE), Theory of Knowledge (TOK), and Creativity, Activity, Service (CAS).
 Unlike traditional subjects, these components work synergistically, with EE and TOK directly contributing to your final score through a bonus points matrix.